How you use Search Console depends on your role, your site, and your personal needs. Read the appropriate section to get started.

 If you have a website on an automated web hosting platform like Blogger, Wix, or Squarespace, or run a small business and don't have much time to put into your website, you might not need to use Search Console at all.

-However, it's still worth reading a little bit about managing your presence in search engines by reading the following guides.
+However, it's still worth learning to manage your presence in search engines by reading the following guides.
 A little knowledge can go a long way toward helping people find your site.
-It should only take about twenty minutes to read these guides.
+It should take less than half an hour to go through these materials.

 - How does Google Search work? - Read this short guide to understand how Google works.

-- Get on Google - See the different ways to get your business or identity on various Google products, including Maps, Search, and YouTube.
+- Get your business/video/other information on Google - See the different ways to get your business or identity on various Google products, including Maps, Search, and YouTube.

-- Optimize your site for search engines - Read this six-point guide about making your website more findable and useful to readers.
+- Optimize your site for search engines - Read this short guide about making your website more findable and useful to readers.

 - Measuring your performance on Google - Is your site on Google?
 How many people found your site on Google?
 What is your ranking in search results?
 What were people searching for when they found your site?
 Learn how to answer these questions.